What is a trigger point?

 Because of the complexity of what specifically a trigger point is, you might think it’s difficult to develop trigger points.
 However, your body will develop trigger points to try and protect you or compensate for injuries, no matter how minor the injury may be.

 Overload of a muscle, trauma, arthritic conditions, disease, and emotional distress can disrupt the nervous system in such a way that can cause the body to overextend itself, resulting in that physiopathological reflex arc.
 Repetitive motions cause trigger point development.
 Spraining your ankle, or any injury that causes acute, intense pain can cause trigger points.
 Being a grocery hero and carrying all 30 bags of groceries into the house in one trip can overload your muscles, causing trigger points.

 Think about it: you’re sitting at the computer all day, every day.
 You’re constantly having your brain tell your arms, wrists, and hands to type and mouse on the computer.
 You’re constantly sending signals to these muscles, without stretching them regularly, contracting them fully, or giving them rest.
 You’re constantly working on that neurological cycle of function, which can create dysfunction.

-Trigger points are much more common than you might think, which is why each Licensed Massage Therapist at Under Pressure Therapeutics is trained in Trigger Point Therapy.
+Trigger points are much more common than you might think, which is why each Licensed Massage Therapist, Megan Jett, Jackie Fedyk, Eleanor Le Fevre, Torrance Lee, Amanda Smith, or Marissa Orchard, have all been trained in Trigger Point Therapy.

 Call or text (970) 286-0033 to schedule your next appointment.
 You can also book online anytime.